 - ½ cup shredded coconut

 - 2 tbsp coconut oil, smooth (no chunks, or melted and cooled)

 - Line a baking sheet or glass baking dish with wax paper or parchment paper.
 Set aside.

-- Place all ingredients in a medium sized mixing bowl.
-Mix well until everything is distributed evenly and holding together.
+- Place all ingredients in a medium-sized mixing bowl.
+Mix well until everything is distributed evenly and held together.

 - Set the rolled bites into the lined pan, making sure they do not touch.
 Once all of the energy bites have been formed, cover the dish and refrigerate them.
 Once they are set they can be stacked on each other if desired.